 Step 3: Your Ex-partner is Invited to Their Assessment Meeting.

-Norfolk Family Mediation Service will invite your ex-partner to their private and confidential assessment meeting.
+The Family Mediation Trust will invite your ex-partner to their private and confidential assessment meeting.
 This meeting is run in exactly the same way as your assessment meeting was.

 The invitation is issued via two letters, we may, however, also contact you through email and/or phone.
 If you or your ex-partner fail to attend the assessment meeting, or to make contact with us, we will close the file and the relevant paperwork will be issued to the initial attendee (yourself or your partner).